MosheShmulevich/IOS-Projects/README.md

 # TipCalculator
-Is a project i made in swift language for IOS devices.
+Is a project I developed in swift language for IOS 14 devices using Xcode IDE.